Advertiser's Disclosure

 If your average annual income or median income is below the California median income, you may qualify for a bankruptcy discharge under Chapter 7.
 You can estimate whether you qualify for a Chapter 7 bankruptcy using the free California Chapter 7 Bankruptcy Means Test Calculator below.

-You can learn more about passing the Chapter 7 means test when income exceeds the median.
+If you want to go deeper, check out passing the Chapter 7 means test when income exceeds the median.

 Chapter 7 Bankruptcy California Income Limits

 The California median income figures for the Means Test are adjusted periodically, based on IRS and Census Bureau data.
-California median income for bankruptcy cases filed on or after April 1, 2024 is:

 # of PeopleAnnual Income

-For California households with more than 9 members, add $9,000 for each additional family member.
+For California households with more than 9 members, add $11,100 for each additional family member.
 You should always double-check the US Trustees website for the most current figures when calculating the Means Test.

 Bankruptcy exemptions protect the equity in your property in a bankruptcy case.
 Likewise, property not protected by bankruptcy exemptions may be sold in a Chapter 7 liquidation case.
 Note also that for Chapter 13 cases, non-exempt equity in the property can increase the bankruptcy plan payment.